holi-java/kotlin-goos/README.md

 - **how** we're growing a design from **what** looks like an unpromising start? alternate, more or less, between adding features and reflecting on - and cleaning up the code that results. we're prepared to defer refactoring code if we're not yet clear **what** to do, confident that we will take the time when we're ready.
 In the meantime, keep our code as clean as possible, moving in small increments and using techniques such as **null implementation** to minimize the time when it's broken.
 - makes **steady** progress by adding a little slices of functionality at a time.
 - makes it "**working**" is not mean that is "**finished**".
+- When we're not sure **what** to do next or **how** to get there from here, one way of coping is to scale down the individual changes we make.

 ## Incremental Development